qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

    On OS X, portable drives that are mounted besides the primary hard drive do not show up under :menuselection:`File --> Open Project` as expected.
    We are working on a more OSX-native open/save dialog to fix this.
-   As a workaround you can type '/Volumes' in the File name box and press :kbd:`return`.
+   As a workaround you can type ``/Volumes`` in the :guilabel:`File name` box and press :kbd:`Enter`.
 Then you can navigate to external drives and network mounts.

 Improving Performance for Shapefiles ....................................